 Math skills.
 Materials engineers use the principles of calculus and other advanced topics in math for analysis, design, and troubleshooting in their work.

 Problem-solving skills.
 Materials engineers must understand the relationship between materials' structures, their properties, how they are made, and how these factors affect the products they are used to make.
 They must also figure out why a product might have failed, design a solution, and then conduct tests to make sure that the product does not fail again.
 These skills involve being able to identify root causes when many factors could be at fault.

 Speaking skills.
 While working with technicians, technologists, and other engineers, materials engineers must state concepts and directions clearly.
 When speaking with managers, these engineers must also communicate engineering concepts to people who may not have an engineering background.

 Writing skills.
 Materials engineers must write plans and reports clearly so that people without a materials engineering background can understand the concepts.

 Licensure for materials engineers is not as common as it is for other engineering occupations, nor it is required for entry-level positions.
 A Professional Engineering (PE) license, which allows for higher levels of leadership and independence, can be acquired later in one's career.
 Licensed engineers are called professional engineers (PEs).
 A PE can oversee the work of other engineers, sign off on projects, and provide services directly to the public.
 State licensure generally requires

-The initial Fundamentals of Engineering (FE) exam can be taken after graduation from college.
+The initial FE exam can be taken after earning a bachelor's degree.
 Engineers who pass this exam are commonly called engineers in training (EITs) or engineer interns (EIs).
-After meeting work experience requirements, EITs and EIs can take the second exam, called the Principles and Practice of Engineering.
+After meeting work experience requirements, EITs and EIs can take the second exam, called the Principles and Practice of Engineering (PE).